openKolibri/klais-16/readme.md

 ![config-dataflowInv]

-The moves the `RX` and `TX` lines ot the correct sides to be placed inline with normally orineted modules.
+The moves the `RX` and `TX` lines to the correct sides to be placed inline with normally oriented modules.

 ##### Config Pads
 The back has seven configuration pads that provide different settings and are checked on boot.
 By default, they are all unbridged.
 The configuration pads are to be selected with solder jumpers.